CCHS-Melbourne/ESPlant/README.md

 ESPlant - Environment Sensor Plant
 =============

 Welcome to the linux.conf.au Open Hardware Project.
+You can see information about this and other MiniConfs at http://www.openhardwareconf.org/wiki/Main_Page

 The ESPlant kit is designed to provide an open source platform to transmit environmental data to a central source using the power of wifi.